High Museum Institute for Teaching with Art

 Program Fee:

 There is no application fee.
-Once accepted, confirmed participants must pay the $250 program fee by June 1 to secure their spot.
-Lunch, snacks, and water will be provided each day.
+Once accepted, confirmed participants must pay the $250 program fee by May 1 to secure their spot.
+Snacks and water will be provided each day, with lunch provided Monday and Friday.
 Travel, lodging, and transportation to and from the museum are the participants’ own responsibility.

 Organizers:

-MITA is organized by Andrew Westover, PhD, Eleanor McDonald Storza Deputy Director for Learning and Civic Engagement at the High, in conjunction with three key staff: Laurel Humble, Assistant Director, Creative Aging and Lifelong Learning; Mekala Krishnan, Shannon Landing Amos Associate Director, Museum Interpretation; and Kate McLeod, Assistant Director, Education.
-Together, the four hold over fifty years of experience teaching and facilitating learning experiences in art museums.
+MITA is organized by Andrew Westover, PhD, Eleanor McDonald Storza Deputy Director for Learning and Civic Engagement at the High, in conjunction with two key staff: Laurel Humble, Associate Director, Lifelong Learning and Accessibility, and Kate McLeod, Assistant Director, Education.
+Together, the three hold over fifty years of experience teaching and facilitating learning experiences in art museums.